-Do not start taking Tofranil if you are already taking another medicine called a monoamine-oxidase inhibitor (MAOI) or you have been taking it within the past 2 weeks.
+Do not start taking Tolerade if you are already taking another medicine called a monoamineoxidase inhibitor (MAOI) or you have been taking it within the past 2 weeks.

-Taking this medicine together with a MAOI may cause a serious reaction (a condition called serotonin syndrome) with a sudden increase in body temperature, extremely high blood pressure, seizures (fits), hyperactivity, increase in muscle tone or stiffness of muscle and coma or death.
-Your doctor will know when it is safe to start Tofranil after the MAOI has been stopped.
+Taking this medicine together with a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and seizures (fits).
+Your doctor will know when it is safe to start Tolerade after the MAOI has been stopped.